esphome/esphome-docs/components/binary_sensor/nextion.rst

 Lambda Calls
 ************

-From :ref:`lambdas <config-lambda>`, you can call several methods do some advanced stuff (see the full API Reference for more info).
+From :ref:`lambdas <config-lambda>`, you can call several methods to access some more advanced functions (see the full :apiref:`nextion/binary_sensor/nextion_binarysensor.h` for more info).

 .. _nextion_binary_sensor_set_state: